Gospel of Thomas

 The early church separated tasks according to skill or ability.
 In that manner, the Way could be spread more quickly.
 Jesus’s outreach ministry develops, with Paul and Peter representing the most notable examples.
 Although it is unclear how much direct ministry work women did, it can be assumed they worked more quietly and behind the scenes, spoke to and ministered to women, and provided core services.
 Men could travel greater distances with safety and seem to have done more distant outreach.

 Although it is not specific to this text it would be a good time to mention that the early church was not socialist.
-Jesus did profess a social order emphasizing charity and concern for the poor and disadvantaged.
+Jesus did profess a social order emphasizing charity and concern for the poor and disadvantaged, and due to Roman taxes there were many of these.
 However, if you were unwilling to work you received nothing.
-The co-op movement, exchanging clothes for food, etc., would probably be closer to the mark.
+The co-op movement, exchanging clothes and food, etc., would probably be closer to the mark.
 It is the type of help ministry many churches use today.

 Many within the early church would seek out Thomas.
 Thomas would have presented cornerstone teaching and was likely involved in other works.* Since the ministry had just begun, all those who knew Jesus would have ample opportunity to express themselves.
 It is possible Thomas spoke at length concerning the scriptures we read today.
 To exclude Thomas or limit the Gospel of Thomas as a secondary work would not represent what happened within the early church.